joanmiespada/pmp_empowered/apis/readme.md

 |apis.business.users| business logic with features related CRUD operations for users| |
 |apis.core| shared components for bootstrap and business packages| |

+### Docker

+If you want to run all apis together:

+- docker-compose up -d

 ### TODO

 Add ELK support